SirMallard/Iris/docs/about/config.md

 is initialised, because they affect the entire UI.

 The config is kept as a key-value pairs in a global table, viewable under `Iris.Internal._config`.
-The file `config.lua` contains a few different configurations (light, dark, big, small), of which some are loaded by default when first requiring Iris.
+The file `Config.lua` contains a few different configurations (light, dark, big, small), of which some are loaded by default when first requiring Iris.
 You can use this file to refer to the default configuration, which are under 'colorDark', 'sizeDefault' and 'utilityDefault' (these 'categories' are purely to make the organisation clearer).